Almond and Cookie Butter Oatmeal Protein Shake

 What is cookie butter, and where can I find it?

 Cookie butter is a spread made from crushed spiced shortbread biscuits — think the texture of peanut butter but with a warm, cinnamon-cookie flavor.
-The recipe uses Trader Joe’s cookie butter swirl, but notes that Biscoff (widely available in the peanut butter aisle of most grocery stores) works just as well.
+I use Trader Joe’s cookie butter swirl, but Biscoff (widely available in the peanut butter aisle of most grocery stores) works just as well.

 Can I make this shake gluten-free?

-The recipe already calls for gluten-free Bob’s Red Mill rolled oats specifically; the author chose them deliberately.
+I deliberately called for gluten-free Bob’s Red Mill rolled oats specifically.
 As long as your protein powder and cookie butter are also certified gluten-free, the shake is naturally suited to a gluten-free diet.

 View Comments (9) View Comments (9)